Airspeeder (racing series)

 Airspeeder is an electric flying vehicle racing series based in London, United Kingdom.
-The aircraft use electric vertical take-off and landing (eVTOL) technology and are designed to be crewed by human pilots.
+The aircraft, built by Alauda Aeronautics, use electric vertical take-off and landing (eVTOL) technology and are designed to be crewed by human pilots.
 The first remotely-piloted drag race between two Airspeeder craft took place in November 2021.
-A remotely-piloted racing series (Airspeeder EXA) began in 2022.
+A remotely-piloted racing series (Airspeeder EXA Series) began in 2022 with Zephatali Walsh named as the inaugural season champion.